 International schools in Hanoi

-In the past, Vietnam operated on a policy of separating special-needs students from mainstream schools.
+Special educational needs support in Hanoi has transformed dramatically over the past two decades.
+Historically, Vietnam separated children with disabilities from mainstream education.
 However, since the early 2000s, Vietnam has adopted a more progressive and inclusive approach to education for students with special needs, focusing on integration with mainstream schools and classes.
-Along with public schools, numerous private schools and NGOs in Hanoi offer similar services, with interventions varying depending on the level of care the student is in need of.

 Tutors in Hanoi